Our Success: Read About Our Past Cases

 Jim Doe, a single male with adult children, was admitted to the hospital for management of severe chest pain.
 He was prescribed multiple opiate pain medications, in very large doses, by the hospital doctor.
 The doctor continued increasing the opiate pain medications, including the addition of a Fentanyl patch.
 The Fentanyl dose was increased after one day and caused Mr. Doe to die from an overdose of opiate medication.
 The doctor did not properly prescribe the opiates, nor did he properly monitor the patient for signs of overdose.

 Franklin County | $478,000 Settlement

 The mother of Baby Doe presented to a Columbus hospital in labor with her first child.
 Labor progressed without issue.
 The OB-GYN decided, prematurely, to attempt to deliver the baby using a vacuum and forceps.
-These were unsuccessful, but caused great distress and injury to the baby, who was ultimately delivered by C-section.
-As a result of the vacuum, the baby suffered a massive subgleal hemorrhage (bleed in the head) and had to be transferred to a children’s hospital for care.
-Unfortunately, after about a week, it was clear Baby Doe was not going to survive and life support was withdrawn.
-The doctor claimed Baby Doe was having trouble and needed to be delivered, but all signs were reassuring at that point and a vacuum should not have been used, especially without proper consent from the parents.
+These were unsuccessful but caused great distress and injury to the baby, who was ultimately delivered by C-section.
+As a result of the vacuum, the baby suffered a massive subgaleal hemorrhage (bleeding in the head) and had to be transferred to a children’s hospital for care.
+Unfortunately, after about a week, it was clear Baby Doe was not going to survive, and life support was withdrawn.
+The doctor claimed Baby Doe was having trouble and needed to be delivered, but all signs were reassuring at that point, and a vacuum should not have been used, especially without proper consent from the parents.

 Estate of Jane Doe v.
 Dr. Doe